 Current Bibles state that Moses went to “Midian,” a broader ancient land that would include Al-Bad.

 The Septuagint refers to the specific city of Madyan that would be within the broader territory of Midian.
-It has also been suggested that Madyan would be referenced in the 3rd century B.C. as a way of referring to Midian overall or that Madyan/Madian/Madiam are alternative spellings of Midian.
+It has also been suggested that Madyan would be used in the 3rd century B.C. as a way of referring to Midian overall - or - that Madyan/Madian/Madiam are alternative spellings of the same location.

-Dr. Kerkeslager’s study found that these sources report that Mount Sinai/Horeb is near this city, pointing to Jabal al-Lawz/Jabal Maqla, which are both a short distance from al-Bad.
+The fact Dr. Kerkeslager’s study found that this source reports Mount Sinai/Horeb to be near this city, points to Jabal al-Lawz/Jabal Maqla, which are both a short distance from Al-Bad.

 The Septuagint’s translators also indicate that the Red Sea crossing took place not at a marshy and shallow body of water (Sea of Reeds), but a deep and great sea—the Red Sea itself.

-The original Hebrew phrase for this body of water is Yam Suph, which literally translates to “Sea of Reeds.”
+The original Hebrew phrase for this body of water is Yam Suph, which literally translates to “Sea of Ending/Boundary.”
 However, the translators choose the Greek words eruthra thalassa, which translated means “Red Sea.”

 Dr. Colin Humphreys, author of The Miracles of Exodus, states that this is a strong piece of evidence in favor of an Arabian location.
 The translators were well-educated men, and at Alexandria, they were a mere 140 miles away from the inland Bitter Lakes.
 Surely, they would not have used the Red Sea to designate these smaller bodies of water.